LaunchCode-Education-Archived/gis-devops-OLD/studios/launchcart1/README.md

 After you have written your tests and they pass, run *all* of the tests and commit.

-At this point, you may [turn in your work](#turning-in-your-work) before continuing on to the Bonus Mission.

 ### Implement Unit Test for ItemMemoryRepositoryTests
 The previous programmer left a `TODO` in the unit test `/launchcart/src/test/java/org/launchcode/launchcart/data/ItemMemoryRepositoryTests.java.testAddItems()`.
 Please write this test so that we can be sure our repository class correctly saves items.